Intersection theory and Chern classes in Bott-Chern cohomology: Cohomology class of an analytic set

 In particular, since the cycle class associated with an analytic set $Z$ is represented by the global section $([Z],0 \oplus 0)$ where $[Z]$ is the current associated with $Z$, its image under the isomorphism is represented by the same section for any matrix $A$. } \end{myrem} Now we return to the transformation of a cycle class under a morphism in the integral Bott-Chern cohomology. \begin{mylem} Let $X$ be any complex manifold, $Y$ and $Z$ be compact submanifolds of $X$ which intersect transversally and let $W=Y \cap Z$.
 Let $i_Y: Y \to X$ be the inclusion.
 Then we have in the integral Bott-Chern cohomology the equality

 \end{mylem} \begin{proof} In this proof we denote $\{[Z]\}_{BC}$ for the cycle class associated with an analytic set $Z$ in the integral Bott-Chern cohomology and $\{[Z]\}_{D}$ for the corresponding class in the Deligne cohomology.
-Via the isomorphism given in Lemma 11 and the functoriality, the equality $i_Y^* \{[Z]\}_{BC}=\{[W]\}_{BC}$ is equivalent to the equality $i_Y^* \{[Z]\}_D=\{[W]\}_D$.
-The proof in the Deligne complex case is given in the following via the Bloch cycle spaces. \end{proof}
+Via the isomorphism given in Lemma 9 and the functoriality, the equality $i_Y^* \{[Z]\}_{BC}=\{[W]\}_{BC}$ is equivalent to the equality $i_Y^* \{[Z]\}_D=\{[W]\}_D$.
+The proof in the Deligne complex case is given in the following via the Bloch cycle classes by Proposition 7.5 of \cite{EV}.
+One may refer to \cite{Wu20} for more details, or more explicit versions of some of the proofs. \end{proof}